Azarkasb/GigaChad/README.md

 ## Run

-1.`git clone https://github.com/Azarkasb/GigaChad.git` to download the source code.
+1. `git clone https://github.com/Azarkasb/GigaChad.git` to download the source code.
 2. `cd GigaChad`, to enter the directory.
 3. `python -m venv venv && . venv/bin/activate` to create and activate a virtual environment.
 4. `pip install -U -r requirements.txt`, to install the requirements.